sodadata/docs/soda-cl/profile.md

 ![profile-columns2](/assets/images/profile-columns2.png){:height="500px" width="500px"}

-In the **Anomalies** tab, you can access an out-of-the-box anomaly detection dashboard that uses the column profile information to automatically begin detecting anomalies in your data relative to the patterns the machine learning algorithm learns over the course of approximately five days.
+In the **Anomalies** tab, you can access an out-of-the-box anomaly dashboard that uses the column profile information to automatically begin detecting anomalies in your data relative to the patterns the machine learning algorithm learns over the course of approximately five days.
 [Learn more]({% link soda-cloud/anomaly-dashboard.md %})

 ![profile-anomalies](/assets/images/profile-anomalies.png){:height="500px" width="500px"}

 ### Add column profiling configuration

 In Soda Cloud, you add column profiling as part of the guided workflow to create a new data source.
 Navigate to **your avatar** > **Data Sources** > **New Data Source** to begin.
-If you have already added a data source to your Soda Cloud account via a Soda-hosted agent and wish to activate an anomaly detection dashboard for one or more datasets, see [activation instructions]({% link soda-cloud/anomaly-dashboard.md %}#add-an-anomaly-dashboard-to-an-existing-dataset).
+If you have already added a data source to your Soda Cloud account via a Soda-hosted agent and wish to activate an anomaly dashboard for one or more datasets, see [activation instructions]({% link soda-cloud/anomaly-dashboard.md %}#add-an-anomaly-dashboard-to-an-existing-dataset).

 If you are using a self-operated deployment model that leverages Soda Library, add the column profiling configuration outlined below to your checks YAML file.

 In step 4 of the guided workflow, or in your checks YAML file, you have the option of listing the columns of datasets you wish to profile.
-Be aware that Soda can only profile columns that contain NUMBERS or TEXT type data; it cannot profile columns that contain TIME or DATE data except to create a freshness check for the anomaly detection dashboard.
+Be aware that Soda can only profile columns that contain NUMBERS or TEXT type data; it cannot profile columns that contain TIME or DATE data except to create a freshness check for the anomaly dashboard.
 Column profiling can be resource-heavy, so carefully consider the datasets for which you truly need column profile information.
 Refer to [Compute consumption and cost considerations](#compute-consumption-and-cost-considerations) for more detail.

 The example configuration below uses a wildcard character (`%`) to specify that, during a scan, Soda captures the column profile information for all the columns in the dataset named `retail_orders`.
 The `.` in the syntax separates the dataset name from the column name.
 Since `_` is a wildcard character, the example escapes the character with a backslash `\`.
 Note that your data source may not support backslashes to escape a character, so you may need to use a different escape character.
 {% include code-header.html %}